MorrisSimons/Legal-KnowledgeGraph/README.md

 ![License](https://img.shields.io/github/license/gpt-null/template)

-Hello in apptempt to make my work more transparent im going to share my progress here.
+Hello, in an attempt to make my work more transparent im going to share my progress here.
 This is a project im currently working on.

-so in very simple Sudo law what im trying to do is like the follwoing images say.
+so, in very simple Sudo law what im trying to do is like the follwoing images say.

 ![Screenshot](assets/screenshot.png)

-The fist image is here to show that data of what is connected is stored in diffrent places for example the law and a high court ruling case that is connected to the law.
+The fist image is here to show that data of what is connected is stored in diffrent places, for example, the law and a high court ruling case that is connected to the law.